 For some riders, style is important.
 You’ll notice that most winter bike helmets have a sort of heavy, military look to them.
 That is generally because of the fewer vent holes.
 They also tend to be less aerodynamic.

-Look for helmets that come in bright colors and cool patterns to brighten things up.
+Look for helmets with bright colors and cool patterns to brighten things up.

 How Does It Fit?